Pick the one you want most

 Inflammatory Response Genes

 There has been a lot of research into inflammatory response genes.
-Research has shown that there are polymorphisms in the TNF-alpha gene (-308G/A) associated with inflammatory response in patients with sleep apnea.
+Candidate gene study investigations have shown that there are polymorphisms in the TNF-alpha gene (-308G/A) associated with inflammatory response in patients with sleep apnea.
 Also important are genes such as ANGPT2 and prostaglandin receptor gene PTGER3 and beta-arrestin gene ARRB1.

 Neurotransmitter Genes

 Research into neurotransmitter genes related to dopamine and serotonin receptors has provided further insight into the biology of sleep apnea, particularly with sleep regulation and breathing control.
-Studies of nitric oxide synthase and endothelin genes have indicated that they may be associated with the development of childhood sleep apnea.
+Candidate gene studies of nitric oxide synthase and endothelin genes have indicated that they may be associated with the development of childhood sleep apnea.

 Clinical Insights to Sleep Apnea Genetics

 We consulted Dr. Michael Grandner, Sleep Expert, Professor of Neuroscience, and Physiological Sciences, to see what genetic research means for patients with sleep apnea.
 Dr. Grandner said: "The understanding of genetic predisposition allows you to perform screening of family members who are at-risk for sleep apnea prior to symptoms."
-This enables advanced screening and early intervention for relatives and family members of diagnosed patients.
+This enables advanced screening and early intervention for relatives and family members of diagnosed patients, potentially preventing the development of serious medical conditions like heart disease and heart failure.

 Dr. Shiyan Yeo, Internal Medicine Physician and Sleep Specialist, alluded to the research implications: "As genetic markers are established to help classify risk factors for sleep apnea, we will eventually classify treatment plans by genetics."
-When genetic testing becomes routine, clinicians will provide treatments based on the patients' verified genetic status.
+When genetic testing becomes routine, clinicians will provide treatments based on the patients' verified genetic status, potentially improving CPAP therapy adherence and outcomes.

 Clinical Implications: What Does This Mean for You?